grafana/azure-data-explorer-datasource/README.md

 1. Use the AAD Application to configure the data source connection in Grafana.
 1. (Optional) To use the dropdown cluster select when creating queries, add reader access to the subscription(s) that contain the clusters.

-### Creating an Azure Active Directory Service Principle
+### Creating an Azure Active Directory Service Principal

 For detailed instructions on how to set up a Microsoft Entra application and service principal that can access resources, please follow this guide from Microsoft: [Create a Microsoft Entra application and service principal that can access resources](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal)